Skip to main content

 Hen

-Hen lets you define API workflows once in a .hen file, then use the same source in the terminal, in CI, and in editor-assisted workflows.
+Hen is an API testing framework and collection runner.
+Define requests, assertions, captures, and dependencies in a .hen file, then run the same collection in the terminal, in CI, and in editor-assisted workflows.

 Why teams reach for Hen